PHPStudyGroup/kidsquest/README.md

 ## This project is brought to you by [PHPSTUDYGROUP](http://www.phpstudygroup.com)

-Follow along with us every Thursday night as we add new additions to the code.
+Follow along with us every Thursday night as we add new additions to the code!